Luxury Commentary

 Though it may be a crucial element, creating and incorporating new products and/or services doesn’t suffice as meaningful innovation.

-A brand is the sum of all its interactions along the entire CX and meaningful innovation should take place in tandem rather than merely glueing newness on the end.
+A brand is the sum of all its interactions along the entire CX and meaningful innovation should take place in tandem rather than merely tacking newness on the end.

-Often, ‘inventing’ new products goes beyond innovation into ‘invention’ territory.
+Creating new products often goes beyond innovation into ‘invention’ territory.
 There are plenty of opportunities that don’t require significant R&D investment, many of which can be mined by mapping every interaction between brand and customer.

 For brands with stores, there are countless moments in that overarching experience for innovation.
 From parking to collecting baskets or carts to selecting items to checkout and post-purchase, how can we make these moments swifter, easier and ultimately more valuable to the customer?

-It’s not just about the products on the shelves but how people move around the store, how they are interacted with, how they feel during checkout or when leaving the store, there are so many chances to innovate and imbue meaning and value just within this one touch point that don’t require a minute of new product development.
+It’s not just about the products on the shelves but how people move around spaces, how they’re interacted and engaged with, how they feel throughout and so on.
+There are so many chances to innovate, to imbue meaning along a journey without forcing out new products.

-Because the best luxury brands are not just commodities to be bought and sold, they are exceptional, cohesive, end-to-end experiences that go beyond the core product/service in order to add meaningful value to customers’ lives.
+Timeless brands are not commodities to be bought and sold, they are exceptional, cohesive, end-to-end experiences that go beyond the core product or service in order to add meaningful value to customers’ lives.

 Myth #4: Innovation ≠ Removing All Friction

-A myth for most brands but especially those in the luxury sector.
-Healthy friction is a really crucial part of the luxury brand experience.
+A myth for most brands but especially those in the luxury sector, healthy friction is a crucial part of the luxury brand experience.
+As our Strategy Director, James Lees, once said: "When you remove every ounce of friction in favour of conversion, you optimise things to death."

 Stripping CX of any kind of resistance in a race to conversion makes it feel empty, it feels insignificant, the brand story and ethos becomes lost and value dips.

-Because luxury is not a commodity or utility space, the intangible — the ‘magic’ — is an inherent part of the value in a luxury brand purchase.
+Because luxury is not a commodity or utility space, the intangible — the je ne sais quoi of a thing — is an inherent part of the value in a luxury brand purchase.
 And creating healthy friction is important to counteract things like the comedown of buyer’s remorse.

 It might be through a lengthy (but not tedious) boxing or wrapping experience in-store.
 In hospitality, it might be a menu that tells the tale of the brand or the story of a signature wine or dish.
 Whatever touch point a brand wishes to enhance, meaningful innovation will add that healthy friction in a compelling way.